Bone Density Testing

 An evaluation of your bone density, called a DXA measurement, can determine if you are at risk for osteoporotic fractures.
 The test uses a low-dose X-ray to measure the mineral content of the bones of your lower back, hip or sometimes the forearm.

-The bone densitometry unit at the Women's Medicine Collaborative is the first and only facility in Rhode Island to be accredited by the International Society for Clinical Densitometry (ISCD).
-Located on West River Street in Providence, the unit provides services for men and women age 18 and older using ISCD-certified professionals.
+The bone densitometry unit at the Women's Medicine Collaborative is located on West River Street in Providence, The unit provides services for men and women age 18 and older.